Category Archives: pasta

 Springtime in a Bowl – Shrimp, Asparagus and Tomato Pasta

-Since it is really Spring it just makes you want to lighten up the menu a bit and my mind immediately goes to asparagus!
+Since it’s truly Springtime here in NY I think about lightening up the menu.
+Asparagus is so very beautiful this time of year and shrimp is always my go-to.
 This recipe is a variation on my Summertime Tomato Pasta.
 I wanted to use some of those beautiful asparagus out there.
-Even though I knew Joel would pick them out , I still made this dish.
+Even though I knew Joel would pick them out I still made this dish.
 The asparagus are large enough for him to easily pick out and put on my plate.
 This dish is light and delicious and pretty quick to prepare.
 It is like springtime in a bowl!
 There are so very many things to do with asparagus but this just appealed to me and if you leave the shrimp out you have a lovely vegetarian pasta dish and if you leave the pasta out you have a super light dish!
-I used the shrimp.
 I also used linguine in this recipe because it just seems to hold on to the flavors nicely.
 Happy Spring and Enjoy.

 Ingredients:

-1 lb. box linguine ( I used Fini Linguine , it was lighter than regular linguine and was just perfect)
+1 lb. box linguine ( I used Fini Linguine , it was lighter than regular linguine and was just perfect) but any spaghetti will work here.

 2 Tablespoons Olive Oil